ganduspl/SPFScanner/README.md

 - Colorful terminal output (MOTD with Minecraft color codes)
 - Smart skipping of empty port ranges for faster scanning
 - Results saved automatically to the `Results/` folder with timestamp and server count
-- Graceful exit and result saving on Ctrl+C

 ---